FAIR4HEP/hbb_interaction_network/docs/getting-started.rst

 .. code-block:: bash

-   docker pull jmduarte/hbb_interaction_network/cpu:latest
+   docker pull jmduarte/hbb_interaction_network:gpu

-* If you use a GPU for training:
+* If you use a CPU for training:

 .. code-block:: bash

-   docker pull jmduarte/hbb_interaction_network/gpu:latest
+   docker pull jmduarte/hbb_interaction_network:cpu

 Or rebuild the images from the Dockerfiles accordingly.